20 Skills Recruiters Screen For in Business Analyst Resumes

-These competencies are most important for Business Analyst performance.
+These are the competencies recruiters screen for in Business Analyst resumes, ranked by importance.
 Don't list these generically — demonstrate them through quantified achievements in your work experience section.

 Knowledge Areas for Business Analyst Roles